Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Case Studies

 The solutions of $A_n, B_n$ and $C_n$ can be given as follows:

 \textbf{\textit{Step 4: Verification of $Q_n$}}: The correctness of the above solutions can be verified by checking the following equation:

-where This equation can be divided into four equations for the sub-matrices.
+where $S_L = \sum_{i = 0}^{n} \ket{i \ominus 1} \bra{i}.$ This equation can be divided into four equations for the sub-matrices.
 Each of them can be checked directly by matrix calculation.
 As an example, we check the equation for the top left submatrix, which is

 According to the construction of $B_n$, there are two cases which depend on whether the element of $A_n$ is on the diagonal.
-These two cases can be reduced to the following equations:
+These two cases can be reduced to the equations:

 for $0 < j < k < n$.
 Both of the above equations can be checked by simple calculation.
-As a result, we have: \begin{prop}The expected steps of $QW_n$ starting from state $\ket{L, k}$ and $\ket{R,k}$ are: respectively.
-More generally, if starts from the the expected step of $Q_n$ is:
+As a result, we have: \begin{proposition}The expected steps of $QW_n$ starting from state $\ket{L, k}$ and $\ket{R,k}$ are: respectively.
+More generally, if starts from the expected step of $Q_n$ is: